henkjannl/DesigningHousingsInFreeCAD/05-skeleton-body/Readme.md

 # 5 Using a skeleton to drive dimensions of the bodies

-As the number of bodies grows, it becomes increasingly important that the dimensoins of each body are driven by a common model.
+As the number of bodies grows, it becomes increasingly important that the dimensions of each body are driven by a common model.
 The concept of a skeleton offers a central entity to manage mechanical interfaces and drive major dimensions.

 ## First steps